nunobaba/android-app.g8/README.md

 # Android App in Scala

-[giter8](http://github.com/n8han/giter8) template to get an Android sbt project up and running in a matter of seconds
+[giter8](http://github.com/n8han/giter8) template to get an Android Set a Scala-based Android project up in a matter of seconds.
+BDD is possible through Specs2, installed as a plugin.

 ## How to use